Corsept: Etymology

 It is believed that the name comes the Latin "Corpus Septimum" because it was the seventh parish on the banks of the Loire under the patronage of St. Martin.

 Corsept is also the site of a number of Celtic dolmens and menhirs.

+History

+Corsept has been suggested as a potential site for Greek trading city of Corbilo, mentioned by Pytheas, Polybius and Strabo.

 Population

 Culture

 Since 2000, Corsept has attracted music fans from around the world to the Couvre Feu music festival.
 In 2015, the festival organizers announced their intention to look for a new site for the festival citing scheduling conflicts.

 The current mayor of Corsept has expressed an interest in resettling refugees in the commune, however appropriate housing will not be available until 2017.